 How we work

 We understand the power of partnership and this is key to the way we work.
-We look to team up with funding partners, either corporates from the engineering and construction sector, or other charities and organisations with like-minded beliefs.
+We look to team up with funding partners, including other charities and organisations with like-minded beliefs.

 We have two types of project funding:

 - Halcrow Foundation projects – where we engage directly through our project sponsors with local charities to implement projects in line with our current practices.

 - Funding partner projects – where we team up with other like-minded organisations and charities to deliver projects that meet our funding criteria.